Barry Soper: Judith Collins had a chance to act swiftly with Andrew Falloon scandal - she didn't

 • National MP Andrew Falloon quits amid 'significant mental health issues'

-• National MP Andrew Falloon quits after sending sexual image to student
+• National MP Andrew Falloon quits after sending sexual image to university student

 • National MP Andrew Falloon quits amid 'significant mental health issues'